Best things to do in Egypt

 15. See the sunrise from Mount Sinai

-This awesome peak is revered as the site where Moses received the Ten Commandments from God.
-There are two principal routes to the top and it takes about two-and-a-half-hours each way.
-The longer and less steep route, Siket El Bashait, can also be negotiated by camel.
-The steeper, more direct route, Siket Sayidna Musa, is up the 3,750 “steps of penitence”.
-This route is comprised of rough stone steps that were likely constructed in the 6th or 7th century.
+Mount Sinai is a special place where Moses is said to have received the Ten Commandments from God.
+There are two main paths to the top, and it takes about two-and-a-half hours each way.
+The longer and less steep path, Siket El Bashait, can be traveled by camel.
+The steeper, more direct path, Siket Sayidna Musa, is up the 3,750 “steps of penitence.”
+These steps are rough stone steps likely built in the 6th or 7th century.

-One of the things to do in Egypt is to climb the Great Pyramid of Giza and take in the view from the top.
-The view from the top is magnificent, particularly at dawn or sunset.
-In fact, many visitors book tours that arrive at approximately 1 am at the foot of the mountain in order to climb to the top to watch the sunrise.
+The view from the top is amazing, especially at dawn or sunset.
+Many visitors book tours that arrive around 1 am at the foot of the mountain to climb to the top and watch the sunrise.

 Mount Sinai, Egypt © Anton Kozlovsky/Shutterstock